The Mail Check deadline has passed: Is your organisation at risk?

 Red Sift OnDMARC: The Mail Check alternative

 The NCSC recommends affected departments switch to an alternative tool that provides DMARC implementation and offers continuous support for the services no longer provided by Mail Check.
-Red Sift is ready to support affected organisations with an extended free trial, including beyond the service end date for Mail Check up to 31 March 2025.
+If you are yet to take action, Red Sift is ready to support your transition today, keeping your organisation secure.

 With Red Sift OnDMARC, users benefit from a like-for-like alternative to Mail Check that offers equivalent basic reporting capabilities with enhanced enrichment of data.
 In addition to also offering TLS reporting, Red Sift OnDMARC offers a one-click deployment of new emerging requirements such as MTA-STS, to simplify policy hosting and management.